rrooggiieerr/benqprojector.py/README.md

 * RP790S
 * RP705H

-Some projectors need to be **on** to be able to detect the model and the library to work.
+Some projectors need to be **powered on** to be able to detect the model and the library to work.

 Please let me know if your projector is also supported by this Python library so I can improve the overview of supported projectors.

 ## Installation

-To install the Python BenQ projector library use the Python package manager PIP:
+To install the Python BenQ projector library use the Package Installer for Python PIP:

 `pip3 install benqprojector`

-If you intend to only use the library for the CLI it is recomended to install the library in a virtual environment:
+If you intend to only use the library for the CLI it is recommended to install the library in a virtual environment:

 ```